kesar/HTMLawed/htmLawed_README.txt

   `Version number - Release date.
 Notes`

+  1.2.11 - 23 January 2023.
+Fixes an XSS vulnerability arising from a lack of inspection for the alphabetical HTML entity for colon character in URLs

   1.2.10 - 5 November 2022.
 Class methods can now be specified as '$config' 'hook' and 'hook_tag' functions; corrects a PHP notice if '$config["schemes"]' mistakenly lacks colons.

   1.2.9 - 2 July 2022.
 Improves parsing of '$config["deny_attribute"]' to permit spaces flanking comma characters and allow references to sets of all ARIA, data-* and event attributes; fixes parsing of '$spec' for data-* attribute rules; now permits use of 'aria*', 'data*', and 'on*' in '$spec'; now covers all named HTML entities of current standard specification (this increased htmLawed code size by ~40%); recognizes that closing tag may be omitted for 'caption', 'optgroup', 'rp', 'rt', and 'tbody' as well; recognizes that 'archive' and 'poster' attribute values can have URLs, which can be multiple; recognizes 'onloadend' as global attribute; renames some internal functions; improved standards-compliance for element nesting.